b-N-I-R-A-V/European-Weather-Predictions/README.md

 </div>

-In my opinion, three hidden layers of 35 nodes each with 1000 iterations and 0.0001 tolerance level worked the best for testing accuracy.
-Though, we will use other neural networks with regularization techniques to improve these results.
+In my opinion, three hidden layers of 35 nodes each, with 1000 iterations and a 0.0001 tolerance level, worked the best for testing accuracy.
+However, we will use other neural networks with regularization techniques to improve these results.

 ### Hierarchical Clustering
-I then looked at an unsupervised machine learning algorithms to find if they can produce some meaningful clusters.
-I plotted dendrograms to see how these clusters are formed.
-There were several methods to calculate the distance between clusters such as 'single', 'complete', 'average', and 'ward' method.
-I looked at all the methods for selected years and created a crosstab to find the intersection of clusters created and pleasant and unpleasant days.
+I then looked at unsupervised machine learning algorithms to see if they could produce meaningful clusters.
+I plotted dendrograms to observe how these clusters are formed.
+There were several methods to calculate the distance between clusters, such as the 'single', 'complete', 'average', and 'ward' methods.
+I examined all the methods for selected years and created a crosstab to find the intersection of clusters created and pleasant and unpleasant days.

 ```python
 # Clusters and Dendograms using 'average' method